 Area Malfunction Potential Exceedance Preventative Measures Reactive Response 34 Pump, impeller, sprays/strainer plugged Particulate, metals, chlorides.
 Packing, strainer and impeller will be inspected routinely during selected shutdowns.
 Packing will be adjusted (if needed), based on routine inspections during select shutdowns.
-35 Motor-pump coupling failure causes loss of pump (P-22) to provide recycle water to Quench/Venturi Particulate, dioxins, metals, chlorides.
-(1) Interlocks are set to stop spent activated carbon feed.
-(2) When temperature out the Q/V exceeds the High-High limit, the city water will flow to the Q/V. (3) The recycle water pump P-22) is on a inspection schedule.
-(3) Inspections by operators.
-If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
+35 Motor-pump coupling failure causes loss of pump (P-22) to provide recycle water to Quench/Venturi Particulate, dioxins, metals, chlorides. exceeds the High-High limit, the city water will If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
 36 Motor failure or overload causes loss of pump (P-22) to provide recycle water to Quench/Venturi Particulate, dioxins, metals, chlorides.
-(1) Interlocks are set to stop spent activated carbon feed.
-(2) When flowrate is below to the permit limit the feed is stopped.
-(3) The recycle water pump (P-22) is on a routine inspection schedule.
-(3) Inspections by operators.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
-37 Low flow caused by sprays in quench/venturi plugging up Particulate, dioxins, metals, chlorides.
-22) is on a inspection schedule.
-(3) Inspections by operators. carbon feed will be manually stopped by the operator after malfunction is 38 Failure of level control instrument causes low level in PBS Tank shuts down PBS recycle water pump (P-22) Particulate, metals, chlorides.
-(1) Low PBS recycle water flow from P-22 initiates interlock to stop spent activated carbon feed.
-(2) The scrubber water equalization tank (SC-12) level gages are on a inspection checklist.
-(3) Inspection by operators.
+37 Low flow caused by sprays in quench/venturi plugging up Particulate, dioxins, metals, chlorides. exceeds the High-High limit, the city water will flow to the Q/V. (3) The recycle water pump P- If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
+38 Failure of level control instrument causes low level in PBS Tank shuts down PBS recycle water pump (P-22) Particulate, metals, chlorides.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
-39 Low flow caused by impeller malfunction or plugging.
-Particulate, dioxins, metals, chlorides.
-(1) Interlocks are set to stop spent activated carbon feed.
-(2) The recycle water pump (P-22) is on a Preventive Maintenance Program.
-(3) Inspections by operators.
+39 Particulate, dioxins, metals, chlorides.
+Interlocks are set to stop spent activated carbon feed.
+(2) The recycle water pump (P- 22) is on a Preventive Maintenance Program.
+Inspections by operators.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
-40 High cross-over temperature due to low quench/venturi flow creating ID fan shutdown (1) Sprays are periodically checked as part of an inspection schedule (2) Inspections by operators If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
+40 High cross-over temperature due to low quench/venturi flow creating ID fan shutdown Fugitive emissions.
+Sprays are periodically checked as part of an inspection schedule (2) Inspections by operators If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
 41 PACKED BED SCRUBBER (SC-12) Flow control instrument failure causes low total water flow to packed bed scrubber (PBS) (temperature out of PBS does not exceed high-high setting for TSHH-557 and Afterburner burners stay on).
-(1) There are two sources of make-up water.
-The first is from the city water booster pumps (P 17A/B).
-The second is from the city water supply.
-(2) Interlocks are set to stop spent activated carbon feed and increase the city water flow before reaching permitted parameter limit.
-(3) The instruments are on a calibration and inspection checklist.
-(4) If leakage in the waste lines after the flow meters are present, they will be detected during routine walkthroughs of the area.
-If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
+17A/B).
+The second is from the city water If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.